Lope de Aguirre

 Lope de Aguirre ([ˈlope ðe aˈɣire]; 8 November 1510 – 27 October 1561) was a Basque Spanish conquistador who was active in South America.
-Nicknamed El Loco ("the Madman"), he styled himself "Wrath of God, Prince of Freedom."
-Aguirre is best known for his final expedition down the Amazon river in search of the mythical golden Kingdom El Dorado and Omagua.
+Nicknamed El Loco ("the Madman"), he styled himself "Wrath of God."
+Aguirre is best known for his final expedition down the Amazon River in search of the mythical golden kingdom of El Dorado and Omagua.

 In 1561, Aguirre led a mutiny against the expedition's commander, Pedro de Orsúa, and declared his intent to return to Peru and overthrow Spain's colonial government.
-He sent a letter that defied the Spanish monarch Philip II by renouncing his Spanish vassalage and declared war upon the Habsburg monarch.
-Aguirre's expedition ended with his death, and in the years since then he has been treated by historians as a symbol of cruelty and treachery in the early history of colonial Spanish America, and has become an antihero in literature, cinema and other arts.
+He drafted a letter that defied the Castilian monarch, King Philip II, by renouncing his Spanish vassalage and declared war upon the Habsburg monarch.
+Aguirre's expedition ended with his death by his own men upon confronting Royalist forces in present-day Venezuela.
+In the years since then he has been treated by historians as a symbol of cruelty and treachery in the early history of colonial Spanish America, and has become an antihero in literature, cinema and other arts.

 In Spain

-Aguirre was born around 1510 in the Araotz Valley (a valley and hamlet belonging to Oñati), close to Arantzazu in the province of Gipuzkoa or in Aramaio, in the Basque Country of northern Spain.
+Aguirre was born around 1510 in the Araotz Valley, a valley and hamlet belonging to Oñati, close to Arantzazu in the province of Gipuzkoa, or in Aramaio, both in the Southern Basque Country of northern Spain.
 He was the son of a nobleman, possibly from a family of court clerks.
 Aguirre was in his twenties and living in Seville when Hernando Pizarro returned from Peru and brought back the treasures of the Incas, inspiring Aguirre to follow in his footsteps.
-In the early 1530s, Aguirre traveled to the Americas under the sponsorship of Viceroy Antonio Hurtado de Mendoza, arriving in Cartagena.
+In the early 1530s, Aguirre traveled to the Americas under the sponsorship of Viceroy Antonio de Mendoza, arriving in Cartagena.